Kakamay Movement

 Our Impact

-• Increased national awareness of Filipino Sign Language and Deaf inclusion.
+- Increased national awareness of Filipino Sign Language and the importance of Deaf inclusion, highlighting advocacy for the Deaf community.

-• Stronger institutional adoption of accessibility practices across sectors.
+- Stronger institutional adoption of accessibility practices across various sectors, fostering an environment of Deaf empowerment.

-• Expanded employment opportunities through inclusive TVET and skills development pathways.
+- Expanded employment opportunities through inclusive TVET and skills development pathways, promoting professional growth for individuals in the Deaf community.

-• Improved communication access in healthcare, education, and public services.
+- Improved communication access in healthcare, education, and public services, ensuring that Deaf individuals receive equitable support.

-• Strengthened partnerships with higher education institutions such as Tarlac State University (TSU) and national quality assurance ecosystems under CHED.
+- Strengthened partnerships with higher education institutions such as Tarlac State University (TSU) and national quality assurance ecosystems under CHED to support inclusive education initiatives.

-• Advancements in disaster resilience through Deaf-inclusive systems with UPRI – Project NOAH.
+- Advancements in disaster resilience through Deaf-inclusive systems with UPRI – Project NOAH, ensuring safety and preparedness for all.

-• Emerging national dialogue on PQF-aligned inclusive education pathways, integrating TESDA–TSU collaboration for lifelong learning access.
+- An emerging national dialogue on PQF-aligned inclusive education pathways, integrating TESDA–TSU collaboration for lifelong learning access that champions Deaf empowerment.

 Kakamay for the future